embi-3/voxel-raytracer/README.md

 ### Flags
 Several flags can be used to modify the behaviour of the program:
 - `--width <width>` and `--height <height>` can be used to specify the width and height of the output image.
 By default, the program will choose `1920` and `1080` respectively.
 - `--debug` prints diagnostic and debug information for the ray tracer.
-By default, this will print to `std::cerr`. **BE WARNED, THIS IS A LOT OF OUTPUT!
-IT IS RECOMMENDED TO WRITE THIS TO A FILE INSTEAD!**
+By default, this will print to `std::cerr`. **BE WARNED, THIS PRODUCES A LOT OF OUTPUT!**
 - `--debug-path <path>` specifies a path to write the debug output to.
 Does nothing if `--debug` is not enabled.
 - `--model-path <path>` specifies a path to a `.vox` file to render. `<path>` can be an absolute path, or a relative path from the `src` directory.